UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 \section{ABLATE: Coupled Flow/Combustion DNS}

 In this section, we describe our coupled flow/combustion solver ABLATE (\href{https://ablate.dev/}{https://ablate.dev/}), its inputs and outputs, and how we used it to generate the dataset to train the surrogates in Section 3.
 The solver simulates a 2D slab burner setup for the combustion of MMA as the fuel and pure oxygen $O_2$ as the oxidizer.

 Figure ~\ref{fig:SlabLabeled} shows the two-dimensional slab burner domain.
 An inlet of pure oxygen flows from the left side over the fuel slab where it reacts with the fuel vapors and flows through the outlet of the slab burner on the right side.
 There are four different boundary conditions used in the simulation depending if the boundary is a (1) wall, (2) inlet, (3) outlet, or (4) the fuel.
-The gas phase system for the slab burner environment is described by the reacting compressible Navier-Stokes equations, coupled with radiation heat transfer:
+The gas phase system for the slab burner environment is described by the reacting compressible Navier-Stokes equations coupled with radiation heat transfer:

-where, $k$ is the thermal conductivity, $\dot{m}'''_k$ is the mass consumption or production rate of the $k^{th}$ species from chemical reactions, $e_t = e + u_i^2/2$ is the total sensible energy, $H_t = e_t + p/\rho $ is the total enthalpy and $h_{f,k}^\circ$ is the heat of formation of the $k^{th}$ species. $V_{t,x}$ is the thermophoretic velocity associated with soot thermophoresis.
-A SutherLand transport model is used along with a unity Lewis number assumption.
-The species diffusivities are assumed to be the same for all species.
-The chemical kinetic mechanism for MMA oxidation, developed by Bolshova et. al. \cite{BCS21}, is utilized consisting of $67$ species and $263$ reactions.
-A six step semi-empirical soot model based on an acetylene precursor is adapted that includes rates for nucleation, agglomeration, surface growth and oxidation \cite{ABSD21}.